-- 1. The caseworker (or their designee) submits the names of any person eighteen (18) years of age and over residing in the home to the District Office's NCIC/NCJIS terminal designee by completing the Criminal History Request Form (Attachment D). - 2.
-The caseworker (or their designee) must ensure that every adult residing in the home completes fingerprinting through an approved fingerprinting entity (i.e. Sheriff's Office, Police Division, DCFS, etc.) within three (3) days of the placement.
+- 1. The caseworker (or their designee) submits the names of any person eighteen (18) years of age and over residing in the home to the District Office's NCIC/NCJIS terminal designee by completing the Criminal History Request Form (Attachment D). - The caseworker (or their designee) must ensure that every adult residing in the home completes fingerprinting through an approved fingerprinting entity (i.e. Sheriff's Office, Police Division, DCFS, etc.) within three (3) days of the placement.
+Caseworker or designee must explain to the all adults residing in the home that their fingerprinting is required to be completed within the three (3) day timeframe; and there are no exceptions to not completing the fingerprinting (Note: Even if an adult(s) does not meet eligibility requirements or ASFA guidelines and/or any adult(s) is no longer a placement provider regardless of the reason, the fingerprinting process must still be completed).
 If the finger print card is not submitted and received by DPS within the established timeframes, the children must be immediately removed from the relative/fictive kin.